Michael McDonald pulls out of Doobie Brothers' State Fair gig tonight

-The much ballyhooed return of Michael McDonald to the Doobie Brothers after 26 years got short-circuited Tuesday.
+The much-ballyhooed return of Michael McDonald to the Doobie Brothers after 26 years got short-circuited Tuesday due to what a band member indicated was a case of COVID-19.

 "Guys even wear masks on the buses," he said.
 "If you weren't singing [in rehearsals], you had to have a mask on.
 Everybody in the crew has to have a mask on.